bseddon/XBRL/README.md

 * The full set of [functions registry](https://specifications.xbrl.org/registries/functions-registry-1.0/) (XFI) are also supported including both recommended and draft functions.

+Notable exceptions:

+Only instance documents using the XML format can be read as the processor does not support any of the [OIM[(https://specifications.xbrl.org/work-product-index-open-information-model-open-information-model.html) mappings.
+In a similar way, instance information cannot be extracted from [in-line XBRL](https://www.xbrl.org/the-standard/what/specifications/) documents.

+These exceptions exist because there has been no reason to add support.
+At the moment where iXBRL is being used, submitters are also providing data in XML formatted instance documents.

 ### Taxonomy package support

 There are many instances of zip files containing taxonomies.
 If a zip file content follows the